Calochilus metallicus

-Calochilus metallicus, commonly known as the metallic beard orchid, is a species of orchid endemic to Tropical Queensland.
+Calochilus metallicus, commonly known as metallic beard orchid, is a species of orchid endemic to Tropical Queensland.
 It has a single dark green leaf and up to four pale green flowers with a pinkish or reddish "beard" on the labellum.

 Description

 Calochilus metallicus is a terrestrial, perennial, deciduous, herb with an underground tuber and a single dark green leaf which is only partially developed at flowering time, 80-180 mm long, 3-4 mm wide when fully developed.
 Up to four pale green flowers with darker markings, 13-16 mm long and 7-9 mm wide are borne on a flowering stem 200-300 mm tall.
 The dorsal sepal is 5-6 mm long and about 5 mm wide.
 The lateral sepals are a similar length but about narrower.
 The petals are about 6 mm long and 2 mm wide.
 The labellum is flat, 12-14 mm long, about 5 mm wide and green with red markings.
 The labellum is mostly covered with thin, metallic hairs 2-3 mm long, except for the tip which is hairless.
 Flowering occurs from December to February but each flower only lasts only a few hours.